hpcn-uam/LOCO-ANS-HW-coder/README.md

 Submitted to Electronics journal (MDPI), currently under revision

-Title: "An FPGA-based LOCO-ANS Implementation for Lossless andNear-Lossless Image Compression Using High-Level Synthesis"
+Title: "An FPGA-based LOCO-ANS Implementation for Lossless and Near-Lossless Image Compression Using High-Level Synthesis"

 Authors: Tobías Alonso, Gustavo Sutter, and Jorge E. López de Vergara